Kidney beans are a popular red bean used as an ingredient in well-loved recipes, sauces, and more.

 Popular in Central American & Mexican cooking the kidney bean is considered a must in many important dishes such as Chili Con Carne.

-There are times where you want to make a recipe such as the one above, and you don’t have kidney beans.
+There are times when you want to make a recipe such as the one above, and you don’t have kidney beans.
 Are there any alternatives?
 In this post, you’ll discover 5 excellent substitutes for the mighty kidney bean.

-1. Red beans
+1. Red Beans

-Red beans are our top substitute for kidney beans.
+Red Beans are our top substitute for kidney beans.
 In particular, they go well in stews, chilies, and other dishes like them e.g. soups.
 They are heavily used in Louisiana Creole cuisines such as red beans and rice.

 With a similar nutritional profile to kidney beans, they taste similar and this means they make a good 1:1 replacement without much thought as to how they could affect the flavor of the dish.

-2. Pinto beans
+2. Pinto Beans

-Pinto beans are another popular alternative that you can use in place of kidney beans.
+Pinto Beans are another popular alternative that you can use in place of kidney beans.
 If you are a fan of Mexican food you may have had Pinto Beans without knowing it as they are the main ingredient in refried beans.

 Pinto Beans are used over/instead of Kidney Beans for Chili Con Carne in some areas.
 So this makes them not just a substitute but an authentic alternative if you’re looking to use them for this purpose.